shejialuo/MIT_6.858-sp20/docs/lab2/README.md

 Just like part 2, However, do remember each database is independent.
 And we need to ensure the secuirty to transfering the money.
 Easy job.

+## Part 4

+This part is all about sandbox.
+The idea is simple, use `chroot` and set the uid and gid for the child process before running.

+The tricky part is this requirement:

+> One challenge is that the profile service performs rpc_xfer from the profile owner's account, which
+> requires a token for the owner.
+You cannot just add an RPC to the auth service to obtain a token for the
+> profile owner, because then any service could ask for it; we want only the profile service to be able to
+> do this transfer.
+Similarly, we cannot add an RPC to the bank service to do a transfer from anyone's
+> account without a token.

+The other part is easy.